-On 17 September 2015, the Plaintiff obtained Summary Judgment against the Defendant for the sum of RM1,215,000/-.
-The execution of the Summary Judgment has been stayed pending the disposal of the trial of the other issues.
+On 17 September 2015, the Plaintiff obtained Summary Judgment against the Defendant for a sum of RM1,215,000/-.
+The execution of Summary Judgment has been stayed pending the disposal of trial of other issues.
 This amount of RM1,215,000/- remains due and payable to date.